hyperledger-labs/dancap/README.md

     `./run-docker`

-1. build in hardware mode [default] or simulation mode
+1. build in simulation mode [default in the container] or hardware mode

     `make clean && make`

     or

-    `SGX_MODE=SIM make clean && make`
+    `make clean && SGX_MODE=HW make`

-    This will produce an enclave application, `attestor`, built for hardware or simulation and a verifier which does not rely on hardware but does rely on DCAP services.
+    This will produce an enclave application, `attestor`, built for simulation or hardware and a verifier which does not rely on hardware but does rely on DCAP services.

 ## Ubuntu 18.04